infolab-ai/mcp/README.md

 - 🎭 **Manage Personas**: Get and update AI personas to quickly apply system prompts in the chat
 - 📝 **Contribute Content**: Add your own contributions to bases and help build the knowledge base
 - 🛠️ **Contribute Personas**: Contribute personas you find useful to a public base

+To use the server, please register on the [huuh.me](https://huuh.me) platform and get your API key.
+This server is designed to work with the huuh API, so you'll need an account to get started! 🌐

 ## 🛠️ Available Tools - Your AI Toolbox!